zasabana/rigged-giveaway-bot/README.md

 head over to giveaway.js and change the account ID at line 4 to your account ID so only you can execute the command

 change the userid_here to whomever you want the winner to be then execute the command (!giveaway {time s/m/d} {item})

+- [Click Here](https://repl.it/github/kazion1337/rigged-giveaway-bot) to run it in repl.it